dborzov/borzov.ca/content/home/home.md

 #### *May 2013* Floating-point considered harmful

 Limitations of calculations based on floating-point are well known.
-We explore how using custom data types tailored for a task at hand allows for bypassing these.
+We explore how using custom data types tailored for a task at hand allows for bypassing them.

 Here is the list of academic peer-reviewed research papers I coauthored: